argoproj/argo-events/docs/triggers/http-trigger.md

 4. We are going to invoke OpenFaas function on a message on Redis Subscriber.

 5. Lets set up the Redis Database, Redis PubSub Gateway and EventSource as specified [here](https://argoproj.github.io/argo-events/setup/redis/).
-   Do not create the NATS sensor, we are going to create it in next step.
+   Do not create the Redis sensor, we are going to create it in next step.

 6. Lets create the sensor with OpenFaas trigger